 we have opened our Summer Lounge in the quiet courtyard of the hotel daily from 12 to 10 p.m. and look forward to seeing you.

-From June 17th, the restaurant will be open from Thursday to Saturday from 6 p.m. to 10 p.m.
-For further questions please contact us at any time by phone at +49 (0)30 2033 8 or via e-mail at firstname.lastname@example.org.
+The restaurant Charlotte & Fritz will be closed for the summer.
+For further questions please contact us at any time by phone at +49 (0)30 2033 8 or via e-mail at email@example.com.

 Cuisine: Casual Dining

 Monday until Sunday 07.00 a.m. - 10.30 a.m.

 Saturday and Sunday 10.30 a.m. - 11.00 a.m. (lobby lounge / terrace)

 Eating well is a holistic pleasure.

 Welcome to our Casual Dining Restaurant in Französische Straße.
 Get in touch with elegance and modernity in a place with a family atmosphere and above all with good taste.

 Our trademark is a harmonic interaction of the specialties of the local, fresh kitchen with culinary influences of other countries and provenances.
 We are particularly proud of our selection of the finest meats and selected products from the region, which the team led by chef de cuisine Klaus Beckmann skillfully stages for you.

 In search of good taste, we have added regional products from Domberger Brotwerk, the trout farm 25 Teiche, the Berliner Kaffeerösterei and Lobetaler dairy to our menu.

 Enjoy unique combinations of exquisite culinary treasures in a timelessly elegant salon ambience.
 Our promise to you is a wonderful taste experience that appeals to all the senses.